kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Barrett’s oesophagus
 	E. Hiatus hernia

-#### Answer: D. Barrett’s oesophagus - ?
+#### Answer: D. Barrett’s oesophagus - *FALSE* = C. Oesophageal laceration (_Mallory–Weiss_ syndrome) - TRUE

+Longitudinal tears in the oesophagus at the oesophagogastric junction or gastric cardia are termed ‘Mallory–Weiss tears’ and are believed to be the consequence of severe retching or vomiting.
+They are encountered most commonly in people with alcohol problems, in whom they are attributed to episodes of excessive vomiting in the setting of an alcoholic stupor.
+Normally, a reflex relaxation of the musculature of the gastrointestinal (GI) tract precedes the anti-peristaltic wave of contraction.
+During episodes of prolonged vomiting, it is speculated that this reflex relaxation fails to occur.
+The refluxing gastric contents suddenly overwhelm the contraction of the musculature at the gastric inlet, and massive dilatation with tearing of the stretched wall ensues.
+As these tears may occur in people who have no history of vomiting or alcoholism, there must be other mechanisms; underlying hiatal hernia is a known predisposing factor.
+Oesophageal lacerations account for 5–10% of bleeding episodes in the upper GI tract.

+Most often, bleeding is not profuse and ceases without surgical intervention, although massive haematemesis may occur.
+Supportive therapy, such as vasoconstrictive medications and transfusions, and sometimes balloon tamponade, is usually all that is required.
+Healing tends to be prompt, with minimal to no residua.
+The rare instance of oesophageal rupture is known as Boerhaave’s syndrome and may be a catastrophic event.
+Oesophageal variceal bleeding should also be suspected with such a history.

+Diverticula of the oesophagus do not often bleed.
+Typical symptoms include dysphagia, food regurgitation and a mass in the neck; aspiration with resultant pneumonia is a significant risk.
+Barrett’s mucosa is associated with reflux with inflammation and possible ulceration, but bleeding is not usually massive.

 ### Q3.63
 A 50-year-old man with complaints of _vague abdominal pain_, _unrelieved by over-the-counter antacid medications_, and nausea for the past 3 years had an upper GI endoscopy after an unremarkable clinical examination.
 The endoscopy revealed _antral mucosal erythema_, but no ulcerations or masses.
-Microscopic examination of the biopsies showed a chronic non-specific gastritis.
+Microscopic examination of the biopsies showed a _chronic non-specific gastritis_.

 Which of the following conditions is most likely to be present in this man?

 	A. Zollinger–Ellison syndrome - F
 	B. Helicobacter pylori infection